Ronald Perelman: Early life and education

 Perelman was born in Greensboro, North Carolina, on January 1, 1943, the son of Ruth (née Caplan) and Raymond G. Perelman.
 He was raised in a Jewish family in Elkins Park, Pennsylvania, and is the grandson of Litvak (Lithuanian Jewish) immigrants.
 With family members, he managed the American Paper Products Corporation.
 Raymond eventually left the company and bought Belmont Iron Works, a manufacturer of structural steel.

-Perelman graduated from The Haverford School in Haverford, Pennsylvania, Pennsylvania in 1962.
+Perelman graduated from The Haverford School in Haverford, Pennsylvania, in 1962.

 From his father, Perelman learned the fundamentals of business.
 By the time Ronald turned eleven years old he regularly sat in on board meetings of his father's company.
 A 2006 article published in the Forbes 400 discusses their rough relationship in detail.

 Perelman first attended the Villanova School of Business for one semester before transferring to the Wharton School of the University of Pennsylvania, where he majored in business, graduating in 1964.
 He earned his MBA from Wharton in 1966.

 In September 2017, Forbes magazine named Perelman as one of the "100 Greatest Living Business Minds".